 Shorter information pamphlet on General Booth's Scheme for Boys.
 Includes details of Salvation Army migration offices in Australia, New Zealand, and South Africa, in addition to Canada.
 General Booth's Scheme for Boys (The Salvation Army International Headquarters: London, 1925).
 Lamb, David, 'Our Heritage-The Empire' A report on some aspects of a tour of the King's Overseas Dominions undertaken chiefly in the interests of Empire Migration and Settlement 1925-1926 (The Salvation Army: London, 1926).
 Report covering Lamb's tour of Canada, the United States of America, New Zealand, Australia, and South Africa and Southern Rhodesia.
 Organized Empire Migration & Settlement: A retrospect of Salvation Army work for the Empire and its Citizens (Migration House: London, 1930).
 Includes sections on the transplantation and guardianship of children, the Women's Migration Scheme for widows and single women, the Farm Training Scheme for boys, and the newly established Family Transplantation or Transference Scheme.
+Songs for Services on board ship (1920s).
+[EM/1/5] Booklet 'Songs for Services on board ship' issued at Migration House, London.
+Includes addresses of UK branch offices of The Salvation Army Emigration Department on inside front cover and a list of 'our principal addresses in the King's Oversea Dominions' on the back cover (Canada, Australia, New Zealand, South Africa).
+White Star Line Twin-Screw SS Doric postcard (1925).
+[EM/1/6] Includes an advert for the Salvation Army Emigration-Immigration Department, Glasgow Branch Office, 203 Hope Street (Staff-Captain H Spicer) on the reverse.
+Thought to have been sent by a Salvation Army-assisted emigrant in Vancouver, Canada, to her father in Manchester.
 Correspondence.
-[EM/2] Includes a letter from the Overseas Settlement Office regarding the migration of J Peckham to Australia with a note regarding the cost of a child's passage, 1 June 1921.
+[EM/2/1] Includes a letter from the Overseas Settlement Office regarding the migration of J Peckham to Australia with a note regarding the cost of a child's passage, 1 June 1921.
 Migrant records (1928).
 [EM/3] Records relating to the passage of one boy emigrant to Canada under The Salvation Army Boys' Scheme.
 The records give a full breakdown of the cost of his passage and details of how the expenses were split between the migrant, the British Government, the Canadian Government and The Salvation Army.
 'Vedic' chartered sailings (1927-1928).
 [EM/4] Records relating to two Salvation Army chartered sailings of the SS 'Vedic' to Australia, departing 15 October 1927 and 6 October 1928.
 Includes a promotional magazine and two souvenir brochures.
 Photographs.
 [EM/5] Photographs relating to the work of the Emigration Department, including migrant parties, sailing vessels, offices and transit lodges.
 Includes several identified parties of boys, 1925-1930.
 Moorside Lodge Christmas cards (1929-1931).
 [EM/6] Moorside Lodge was a reception home for migrants in Smith Falls, Canada.
 Records of the Social Fund (formerly the Darkest England Fund) International Finance Departments collection Balance Sheets and Statements of Account for the Darkest England Fund (1904 onwards).
-[IFD/2/2/3/1] Include the Emigration Department.
+[IFD/2/2/3/1] These include the Emigration Department.